 - 1. The IE Committee's annual review of strategic goals of most recent Strategic Plan recommend changes to College's Strategic Plan as needed. - 2.
 The IE Committee's annual review of and possible recommendations for amendments to the College's stated Mission, Values, and Vision, which should: - a. demonstrate consistency with the mission of the North Carolina Community College System and - b. be appropriate for the current needs of PCC's service area. - 3.
 PCC's annual results on the seven NCCCS Performance Measures for Student Success.
 The IE Committee formally reviews these results each year. - 4.
 Reporting of the most recent Assessment outcomes, a process which the IE Committee oversees and whose final results are reviewed by the IE Committee.
 There are generally two types of Assessment reports: - a.
 Annual assessment reports of Program Areas and Service Areas (i.e. PAO and SAO Assessment Reports) - b.
 Five-year assessment reviews of Program Areas and Service Areas (i.e. PAR and SAR Reviews) - 5.
 Other PCC evaluations, the completion of which the IE Committee oversees. - a.
 Course and instructor evaluations (currently, using CoursEval) - b.
-Student Satisfaction Survey (SSS) - c.
-Educational Support Services Survey (ESSS)
+Student / Employee Satisfaction Surveys - c.
+Graduation Survey

-&lt;sup>1 This number represents the unduplicated head count of students enrolled in one or more programs at the College any time during the 2020 - 2021 academic year (Source: 2020-21 Enrollment Dashboard, North Carolina Community College System).
+1 This number represents the unduplicated head count of students enrolled in one or more programs at the College any time during the 2020 - 2021 academic year (Source: 2020-21 Enrollment Dashboard, North Carolina Community College System).

 - d.
-Graduate Survey - e.
-Graduation Survey - f.
-Other internal surveys (e.g. President/VP's/Deans satisfaction surveys) - g.
+Other internal surveys (e.g. President/VP's/Deans satisfaction surveys) - e.
 Additional measures of effectiveness such as those routinely monitored and/or generated by ORIE (e.g. retention and graduation rates) might at times also be reviewed by the IE Committee, depending on the specific year's goals and circumstances.